Azure/AzOps/docs/wiki/DeploymentStacks.md

 This naming convention ensures that deployment stack names are unique, predictable, and region-specific, allowing for consistent management of deployment stacks across different scopes and regions.

-**_The Deployment Stacks Name is critical to enable consistent processing and accurate life-cycle management of the stack and its resources._**
+**_The Deployment Stacks Name is critical to enable consistent processing and accurate lifecycle management of the stack and its resources._**